SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Introduction

-To address these challenges, we propose a novel method named SegRet.
-In the encoder section, SegRet uses Vision RetNet, which is pre-trained on ImageNet1K, as a hierarchical feature extractor.
-It extracts features across four different scales, ranging from low to high dimensions.
-In the decoder section, we have designed a lightweight residual connection decoder.
-The largest model decoder has only 2.6M parameters.
-We have introduced zero-initialized layers in the residual connection section to facilitate the fusion of hierarchical features.
-As shown in Figure \ref{fig_ade_Line_chart}, our approach captures hierarchical features from input images and reduces the model's parameter count, achieving a balance between accuracy and efficiency.
-Evaluation results on benchmark datasets such as ADE20K~\cite{ADE20K}, Cityscapes~\cite{Cityscapes} and COCO-Stuff~\cite{COCOStuff} demonstrate the effectiveness of our method, achieving high accuracy while reducing computational overhead.
-Specifically, our Tiny model achieves an mIoU score of 49.39 on the ADE20K dataset, 81.75 on the Cityscapes dataset and 43.32 on the COCO-Stuff dataset with only 14.01M parameters.
-On the other hand, the Large model, with 95.81M parameters, achieves an mIoU score of 52.23 on the ADE20K dataset, 83.36 on the Cityscapes dataset and 46.63 on the COCO-Stuff dataset.
+To overcome the aforementioned limitations, we introduce SegRet, an innovative approach featuring Vision RetNet, pre-trained on ImageNet1K, as a hierarchical feature extractor in its encoder.
+This encoder efficiently captures multi-scale hierarchical features ranging from lower to higher dimensional representations.
+Complementing this, our decoder is designed as a lightweight residual connection module containing just 2.6M parameters in its largest variant, utilizing zero-initialized layers to facilitate hierarchical feature fusion.
+As illustrated in Figure~\ref{fig_ade_Line_chart}, SegRet effectively balances accuracy with computational efficiency by capturing robust hierarchical features while significantly reducing model complexity.
+Empirical evaluations on benchmark datasets, including ADE20K~\citep{ADE20K}, Cityscapes~\citep{Cityscapes}, and COCO-Stuff~\citep{COCOStuff}, confirm our method's efficacy.
+Specifically, our Tiny variant attains mIoU scores of 49.39 on ADE20K, 81.75 on Cityscapes, and 43.32 on COCO-Stuff with merely 14.01M parameters, whereas our Large model, with 95.81M parameters, achieves superior mIoU scores of 52.23, 83.36, and 46.63, respectively.